 About Jack Min

-Jack is the Asset Coordinator of PureLiving’s Monitoring Department, a role which involves analysing all the various air quality monitors on the market and recommending the best ones to suit different clients.
+Jack is the Environmental Monitoring Manager of PureLiving’s Monitoring Department, a role which involves analysing all the various air quality monitors on the market and recommending the best ones to suit different clients.
 Jack has a background in professional environment, business and economics, and understands the healthcare and social responsibility needs of both private and commercial clients.
 He is a graduate from the Faculty of Environment at the University of Waterloo.

 To connect with Jack Min visit this link.